 Cumin seeds are the dried seeds of the Cuminum cyminum plant, widely used as a spice in Indian, Middle Eastern, and Mediterranean cuisines.
 Known for their warm, earthy flavor and distinctive aroma, cumin seeds are also valued for their digestive, anti-inflammatory, and antioxidant properties in traditional medicine.

-Nutritional Profile of Cumin Seeds
+Nutritional value of Cumin Seeds

 Cumin may be tiny, but it packs a nutrient punch.
 It’s a great source of: